Having a breakthrough greatly depends on conditioning.

 Most of us, at one time or another, saw or might see a mental health professional.
 Typically arriving tired after a busy day at work or just anxious and frustrated about our current state of affairs.
 For some of us, interacting with a therapist is a productive experience, yet for most, it’s a very lengthy and expensive process which produced a limited change in the quality of our lives.

 Don’t worry about being a bit sweaty.
-If your coach or therapist worth spending time and money on, s/he will welcome you being proactive.
+If your therapist worth spending time and money on, s/he will welcome you being proactive.
 So, lace up and give it a shot.
 The fresh air is on me.